D.C. United: Supporters and mascot

 D.C.
 United has six major supporters groups; La Barra Brava, the Screaming Eagles, District Ultras, Rose Room Collective, 202 Unique and La Banda del Distrito.
 At RFK Stadium, the supporters groups were given space on the sideline opposite the team side of the field, but at Audi Field six groups were placed in cheaper seats, the safe standing sections together at the north end of Audi Field.
 La Barra Brava, Spanish for "The Brave Fans", was founded in 1995 by Latino fans in the Washington, D.C. area, mostly Bolivian immigrants in support of original United players Marco Etcheverry and Jaime Moreno.
 They seek to bring a South American style to home games.

 La Norte (also La Curva Norte or The Northside) was a soccer supporters' club affiliated with D.C.
 United from 2001 to 2016.
 The club was founded in 2001 when members of La Barra Brava left section 135 of RFK Stadium to form a new club.
 The club was originally situated in section 120 of RFK, as the section sat directly behind the north goal.
 The club takes its name from their preferred location on the north side of the stadium.
-La Norte were forced to change sections with the arrival of the Washington Nationals baseball franchise, and the subsequent reconfiguration of RFK's seating to accommodate a baseball diamond La Norte were forced to change sections with the arrival of the Washington Nationals baseball franchise, and the subsequent reconfiguration of RFK Stadium's seating to accommodate a baseball diamond.
+La Norte were forced to change sections with the arrival of the Washington Nationals baseball franchise, and the subsequent reconfiguration of RFK Stadium's seating to accommodate a baseball diamond.
 La Norte has since merged with the District Ultras and occupied sections 127 and 128 at RFK Stadium prior to the team's move to Audi Field.

 D.C.
 United's mascot is Talon, an anthropomorphic bald eagle.